transdigiware/blockchain/howto/ibp-console-organizations.md

 The following additional fields are also available in your MSP definition but are not required:
 - **organizational_unit_identifiers**: A list of Organizational Units (OU) that valid members of this MSP should include in their X.509 certificate.
 This is an optional configuration parameter that is used when multiple organizations leverage the same root of trust and intermediate CAs, and they have reserved an OU field for their members.
 An organization is often divided up into multiple organizational units (OUs), each of which has a certain set of responsibilities.
 For example, the ORG1 organization might have both ORG1-MANUFACTURING and ORG1-DISTRIBUTION OUs to reflect these separate lines of business.
 When a CA issues X.509 certificates, the OU field in the certificate specifies the line of business to which the identity belongs.
 See this topic in the Fabric documentation on [Identity Classification](https://hyperledger-fabric.readthedocs.io/en/latest/msp.html#identity-classification){: external} for more information.
 - **fabric_node_OUs**: Fabric-specific OUs that enable identity classification. `NodeOUs` contain information on how to distinguish clients, peers and orderers based on their OU.
 If the check is enforced, by setting Enabled to true, the MSP will consider an identity valid if it is an identity of a `client`, a `peer` or an `orderer`.
 An identity should have only one of these special OUs.
 See this topic for an example of [how to specify the `fabric_node_OU` in an MSP](https://hyperledger-fabric.readthedocs.io/en/latest/discovery-cli.html#configuration-query){: external} in the Fabric Service Discovery documentation.
 - **revocation_list**: A list of certificates that are no longer valid.
-For X.509-based identities, these identifiers are pairs of strings known as Subject Key Identifier (SKI) and Authority Access Identifier (AKI), and are checked whenever the X.509 certificate is being used to make sure the certificate has not been revoked.
+For X.509-based identities, these identifiers are pairs of strings known as Subject Key Identifier (SKI) and Authority Access Identifier (AKI), and are checked whenever the X.509 certificate is being used to make sure that the certificate has not been revoked.
 See this topic in the Fabric documentation for more information about [Certificate Revocation Lists](https://hyperledger-fabric-ca.readthedocs.io/en/release-1.4/users-guide.html?highlight=revocation%20list#revoking-a-certificate-or-identity){: external}.

 For example, your JSON file would look similar to: